DFHack/dfhack/Readme.rst

 Examples:

+``expdig diag5 hidden``
- designate the diagonal 5 patter over all hidden tiles:
+  Designate the diagonal 5 patter over all hidden tiles ``expdig``
-  * expdig diag5 hidden
- apply last used pattern and filter:
+  Apply last used pattern and filter
-  * expdig
+``expdig ladder designated``
- Take current designations and replace them with the ladder pattern:
+  Take current designations and replace them with the ladder pattern
-  * expdig ladder designated

 digcircle
 ---------